Back to Hot Button Report

 No Known High Risk

-Yibin Grace publishes its third CanopyStyle Audit in 2024.
-The audit confirms that there is no known sourcing risk, and that the company is engaging with suppliers to collect additional information.
+Yibin Grace published its third CanopyStyle Audit in 2024.
+The audit confirms that there is no known risk of sourcing from Ancient and Endangered Forests, and that the company is engaging with suppliers to collect additional information.

 Areas where the company is showing leadership